 • Pick up debris and other items found on the grounds.

-• Sweep and clean lighthouse and Visitor Center building as needed.
+• Sweep and clean the lighthouse and Visitor Center building as needed.

 • Clean and restock restrooms as needed.